 "His name is Chris.
 With a C-H."

 Wonderful.
 Fantastic.
-For the rest of my life I'm gonna feel like one of a set of twins named Holly and Molly.
+For the rest of my life it'll be like being one of a set of twins named Holly and Molly.
 Or, even better, Bobby and Bobbie.
 "Chris... and Kris."
-I couldn't hold back the groan this time.
+I couldn't hold back a groan.
 "Perfect."

-Funny, usually Mom got my sarcasm, but this time it went right past her getting-married ears and lodged in the wall somewhere.
+Usually Mom got my sarcasm, but this time it had obviously gone right past her getting-married ears and lodged in the wall somewhere.
 "So, how old is this Chris with a C-H?"
-I was hoping for either twenty-two or six.
+Personally, I was thinking either twenty-two or six would be all right.
 If he was twenty-two, he would know about cars and I'd have a mechanic handy when I started driving next year.
 And if he was six, he would think I was mature and cool and I could boss him around and he would still worship the ground I walked on.
 Well, maybe.

 "He'll be seventeen on Friday."
 Seventeen.
 Great.
 Yep, this could be awkward.
 "That's why we're going on Saturday.
 He wants to go out with his friends on Friday, then Saturday is family."
 She smiled somewhat cheesily.
 "And that's us now."
 She put an arm around me and squeezed.
 "Isn't that nice?"

-"And I'm sure you'll love the house.
+"And you'll love the house.
 There's a perfect room for you, with a window-seat and a cute slanted ceiling where the roof comes down."

 I didn't even make it to the slanted ceiling part.
 "Wait.
 We're moving?"

 There should've been a halo over Mom's head for all the innocence in her voice.
 "Well, of course.
 We can't all live here, there's no room.
 Jerry's house is big and roomy, and it has this great back yard with all - "

 "And where is this nice roomy house, Mom?"